amethyst/rustrogueliketutorial/book/src/chapter_41.md

     let center_y = (y_chars / 2) as i32;

     let min_x = player_pos.x - center_x;
-    let max_x = player_pos.x + x_chars as i32;
+    let max_x = min_x + x_chars as i32;
     let min_y = player_pos.y - center_y;
-    let max_y = player_pos.y + y_chars as i32;
+    let max_y = min_.y + y_chars as i32;
     ...
 ```

 I've broken this down into steps to make it clear what's going on:

+1. We create a constant, `SHOW_BOUNDARIES`.
+If true, we'll render a marker for out-of-bounds tiles so we know where the edges of the map are.
+Most of the time, this will be `false` (no need for the player to get that information), but it's very handy for debugging.
-1. We start by retrieving the map from the ECS World.
+2. We start by retrieving the map from the ECS World.
-2. We then retrieve the player's position from the ECS World.
+3. We then retrieve the player's position from the ECS World.
-3. We ask RLTK for the current console dimensions, in character space (so with an 8x8 font, `80x50`).
+4. We ask RLTK for the current console dimensions, in character space (so with an 8x8 font, `80x50`).
-4. We calculate the center of the console.
+5. We calculate the center of the console.
-5. We set `min_x` to the left-most tile, *relative to the player*.
+6. We set `min_x` to the left-most tile, *relative to the player*.
 So the player's `x` position, minus the center of the console.
 This will center the `x` axis on the player.
-6. We set `max_x` to the be `min_x` plus the console width - again, ensuring that the player is centered.
+7. We set `max_x` to the be `min_x` plus the console width - again, ensuring that the player is centered.
-7. We do the same for `min_y` and `max_y`.
+8. We do the same for `min_y` and `max_y`.

 So we've established where the camera is in *world space* - that is, coordinates on the map itself.
 We've also established that with our *camera view*, that should be the center of the rendered area.